facebookresearch/minihack/docs/agents/rllib.md

 ## Running Experiments

 We use the [hydra](https://github.com/facebookresearch/hydra) framework for configuring our experiments.
 All environment and training parameters can be specified using command line arguments (or edited directly in `config.yaml`).
-See `config.yaml` file in the polybeast directory for more information.
+See `config.yaml` file in  `minihack.agent.rllib` for more information.
 Be sure to set up appropriate parameters for logging with [wandb](https://wandb.ai/site) (disabled by default).

 ```bash
 # Single DQN run